python-injector/flask_injector/README.rst

 Injector is a dependency-injection framework for Python, inspired by Guice.

-`Flask-Injector` is compatible with CPython 2.7/3.3+, PyPy 1.9+ and PyPy 3 2.4+.
+`Flask-Injector` is compatible with CPython 3.3+ and PyPy 3 2.4+.
-As of version 0.3.0 it requires Injector version 0.7.4 or greater.
+As of version 0.8.0 it requires Injector version 0.10.0 or greater and Flask 0.11.0 or greater.

 GitHub project page: https://github.com/alecthomas/flask_injector